How was the chemical imbalance theory developed? I didn’t answer this question directly in the previous post: What is the Chemical Imbalance Theory.

 But – I hope you get this clearly now – the huge problem is that this debunked theory is still being used to manipulate psychiatric patients (regular docs prescribe psychotropic meds too and say the same lie to their patients) into taking medications that they are being told are ‘correcting an identifiable imbalance of chemicals in their brain’.

 Nope.
 Psych drugs do affect chemicals in the brain and alter levels of them… that is true.
 But everyone needs to understand it’s a crapshoot-style of treatment and nothing that was developed from verifiable science.

 This is why the new focus on the gut and its affects on neurotransmitters i.e. “Your Second Brain” is so exciting – it has yet to be proven false!

 Related post: You Have a Second Brain – Your Gut!

 Your brain is messed up if suffering from bipolar disorder (BP) or have Major Depressive Disorder (MDD) – but the why of it has yet to be clearly understood.
-Medications may help some, but they have serious side effects and may be unecessary.

 Everyone wants to understand the brain better and why some folks brains function in ways that make them very ill.